imnithin/docs/3-server-enhancements/readme.md

 # Server enhancements

 ### Plugins and mods
 Great!
 You've made your choice of server software.
-(If you havent, check out [the page on server software](server-software)) Now it's time to look at the plugins/mods you're going to want to use.
+(If you haven't, check out [the page on server software](server-software)) Now it's time to look at the plugins/mods you're going to want to use.
 We'll list a few topics and explain them, then list the plugins and mods that fall in that category with a small explanation.

 ---